Sample Ballot for November 6th Election

 Council Member, four-year term

-Candidates must fill out an Affidavit of Candidacy Form and pay a filing fee of $2.00.
+Candidates must fill out an Affidavit of Candidacy Form and Pay a Filing fee $2.00.

 Assistive Voting Technology (AVT) is a new voting technology which will be implemented throughout the United States as part of the Help America Vote Act (HAVA).
 This technology will allow voters with disabilities (blind or deaf or have difficulty using a pen) to vote independently and privately.

-All ballots voted in Winona County during the 2012 election, whether the voter uses a pen or the new ballot marking device, will be inserted into the ES & S M-100 precinct ballot counter.
+All ballots voted in Winona County during the election, whether the voter uses a pen or the ballot marking device, will be inserted into the ES & S M-100 precinct ballot counter.

 All voters, whether they use a pen or the new ballot marking device, will mark their votes on a paper ballot which produces the paper trail necessary to allow for a precise audit of the election.